RubenVerborgh/WS-REST2016-Website/content/index.md

 Join us for an [exciting day](/program/)!

 ## Previous editions
-WS-REST 2015 marks the **sixth edition** of the workshop, after the following successful editions:
+WS-REST 2016 marks the **seventh edition** of the workshop, after the following successful editions:

 - [WS-REST 2015](http://ws-rest.org/2015/)
 - [WS-REST 2014](http://ws-rest.org/2014/)